 Here is how you can reach the magnificent town of Ajmer:

 Ajmer has a railway station.
 You can take a train from most major cities to Ajmer or might have to change trains once to get there.
-You can book a cab in Ajmer to go around the city with ease.
+You can easily book a cab in Ajmer to go around the city.

 Ajmer is well-connected with Delhi and most cities in Rajasthan.
 You can reach Ajmer from the following cities with ease: